webmachinelearning/webnn/device-selection-explainer.md

 - CPU vs GPU device selection, including handling multiple GPUs;
 - how to handle NPU devices, quantization/dequantization.

 In [[Simplify MLContext creation #322]](https://github.com/webmachinelearning/webnn/pull/322), the proposal was to always use an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) object to initialize a context and remove the `"gpu"` [context option](https://webmachinelearning.github.io/webnn/#dictdef-mlcontextoptions).
 Also, remove the `'high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference), since it was used for the GPU option, which now becomes explicit.

 Explicit GPU selection also provides clarity when there are multiple GPU devices, as implementations need to use [WebGPU](https://gpuweb.github.io/gpuweb/) in order to select a [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter), from where they can request a [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) object.
 A counter-argument was that it becomes more complex to use an implementation selected default GPU, as there is no simple way any more to tell implementations to use any GPU device for creating an [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext).
-This concern could eventually be alleviated by keeping the `'high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference).
+This concern could eventually be alleviated by keeping the `'high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference), but on some devices the NPU might be faster than the GPU.

 In [[Need to understand how WebNN supports implementation that involves multiple devices and timelines #350]](https://github.com/webmachinelearning/webnn/issues/350) it was pointed out that [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext) supports only a single device, while there are frameworks that support working with a single graph over multiple devices (e.g. CoreML).
 The proposal was to create a _default_ context that has no explicitly associated device (it could be also named a _generic_ context), where the implementation may choose the underlying device(s).